colab-coop/bylaws/CoLab Coop Bylaws.markdown

-BYLAWS
-OF
-COLAB
+# BYLAWS OF COLAB COOPERATIVE
-COOPERATIVE, INCORPORATED
-11/17/2014
+INCORPORATED 11/17/2014

-ARTICLE I:  WORKERS & MEMBERSHIP
+## ARTICLE I:  WORKERS & MEMBERSHIP

-Section 1.1  Classification of Members
+### Section 1.1  Classification of Members

 (a) Definition: Member-Owners are Members of the Cooperative who have completed the Member review process, paid full buy-in investment by capital investment or pro-bono work.